AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 >
 > * If you are connecting to Campaign with your Adobe ID, through Adobe Identity Management Service (IMS), upgrade is mandatory for both Campaign server and client console to be able to connect to Campaign after **June 30, 2021**.
 [Learn more](../../technotes/using/ims-updates.md)
 > * This release comes with a [security fix](https://helpx.adobe.com/security/products/campaign/apsb21-04.html): upgrade is mandatory to reinforce your environment security.
-> * If you are using the Experience Cloud Triggers integration through oAuth authentication, you need to move to Adobe I/O as described [in this page](../../integrations/using/configuring-adobe-io.md).
+> * If you are using the Experience Cloud Triggers integration through OAuth authentication, you need to move to Adobe I/O as described [in this page](../../integrations/using/about-triggers.md#implement).
 Legacy oAuth authentication mode with Campaign [has been retired](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/adobe-analytics-legacy-api-end-of-life-notice/td-p/385411) on **September 2021**.
 Hosted environments benefit from an extension until  **February 23, 2022**.
 As an on-premise or hybrid customer, contact Adobe Customer Care to extend support to february 2022.
 You must provide [the AppID of the OAuth application](../../integrations/using/configuring-pipeline.md#step-optional) to Adobe.
 >
 >Learn more in the [[!DNL Gold Standard] section](../../rn/using/gold-standard.md)